sushilk123/CS5934_VTMarketPlace/vtmarketplace/README.md

 - Cache refresh/invalidation for static contents CSS & JS

-## Setting up Doorstep e-commerce as Django project
+## Setting up VTMarketplace e-commerce as Django project

-[Doorstep demo](https://github.com/mysteryjeans/doorstep-demo) repository is the clone of this project for quickly getting up and running e-commerce site on your local workstation

 When you have enough testing on prepopulated data in demo projects, starting your own site from scratch with basic data prepopulated.

 Create a new virtualenv for your own e-commerce project

 ```
-$ virtualenv doorstep_env && source doorstep_env/bin/activate
+$ virtualenv vtmarketplace_env && source vtmarketplace_env/bin/activate
 ```

-Get copy of latest version of Doorstep from Github.
+Get copy of latest version of VTMarketplace from Github.

 ```
-$ git clone https://github.com/mysteryjeans/doorstep.git && cd doorstep
+$ git clone https://github.com/mysteryjeans/vtmarketplace.git && cd vtmarketplace
 ```

 Install Django and other packages dependencies using requirements.txt in your virtualenv.
-Doorstep also requires Node.js packages, see details below.
+VTMarketplace also requires Node.js packages, see details below.

 ```
 $ pip install -r requirements.txt